cdtweb/pharven/README.md

         ]
     }

+**mount_dirs** are important if you are using Composer to autoload your project classes. `.phar` files act as their own file system, so if your classes aren't mounted, they won't be visible to the Composer autoloader.

-Run Pharven to create a PHAR file:
+Run Pharven to create/update your PHAR file:

     php vendor/bin/pharven